-These FAQs deal with general information about options with more specific detail given in the information evening and option booklet.
+These FAQs deal with general information about the Year 9 options process, with more specific detail given in the information evening and option booklet.

 The current options pattern is that most students must choose one Language (French, Spanish or German) and one Humanity (Geography or History).
 They then get two free choices.
 All students will study English Language, English Literature, Maths, Science.
 There are usually some subjects offered at KS4 that students will not previously have studied; these are highlighted during the student and parent’s information meetings as well as the options booklet.